-To start, "a" and "an" can also suggest specificity (as in, "I interviewed an applicant yesterday whom I liked very much"), and "the" can also refer to a class of things, Pet.
-Br.
-16-17.
-As the Government has noted, "the Constitution directs the Senate to choose a temporary President of the Senate 'in the Absence of the Vice President." a directive that does not apply to any specific type of absence.
-Id.
+To start, "a" and "an" can also suggest specificity (as in, "I interviewed an applicant yesterday whom I liked very much"), and "the" can also refer to a class of things.
+Pet.
+18. As the Government notes, "the Constitution directs the Senate to choose a temporary President of the Senate 'in the Absence of the Vice President," a directive that does not apply to any specific type of absence.
+Id. at 19.
 One cannot imagine that that phrase would mean anything different had the Framers provided for a temporary President of the Senate "during an Absence of the Vice President."
 Moreover, the court below offers no reason to conclude from the choice of a definite article that the specific recesses the Framers had in mind were inter-session recesses, rather than (for example) those recesses when the Senate was functionally unable to perform its advise-and-consent function.
+See New Vista, 2013 WL 2099742, at 17 (rejecting the textual analysis of the court below).5